Adjustable versus fixed rate loans

-A fixed-rate loan features a fixed payment amount over the life of the mortgage.
-Your property taxes increase, or rarely, decrease, and your insurance rates might vary as well.
-But generally payment amounts for your fixed-rate mortgage will be very stable.
+A fixed-rate loan features a fixed payment amount for the entire duration of the loan.
+Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
+But generally payment amounts on your fixed-rate mortgage will increase very little.

-You might choose a fixed-rate loan in order to lock in a low rate.
-People choose these types of loans when interest rates are low and they wish to lock in this lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+You might choose a fixed-rate loan to lock in a low rate.
+Borrowers select these types of loans because interest rates are low and they want to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
 Call AccessOne Mortgage at 919-787-6080 to discuss your situation with one of our professionals.

-Most ARM programs have a cap that protects you from sudden monthly payment increases.
+Most ARM programs have a cap that protects you from sudden increases in monthly payments.
 There may be a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent a year, even if the underlying index goes up by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can increase in a given period.
-The majority of ARMs also cap your rate over the life of the loan.
+For example: no more than two percent per year, even though the index the rate is based on goes up by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount that your monthly payment can go up in a given period.
+In addition, the great majority of ARMs have a "lifetime cap" — your interest rate can't ever exceed the cap amount.

-ARMs most often feature their lowest, most attractive rates toward the beginning.
-They usually guarantee the lower interest rate from a month to ten years.
-You've probably heard of 5/1 or 3/1 ARMs.
-For these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then adjust after the initial period.
-Loans like this are best for borrowers who anticipate moving in three or five years.
-These types of adjustable rate programs most benefit borrowers who plan to sell their house or refinance before the initial lock expires.
+ARMs most often have their lowest, most attractive rates toward the start of the loan.
+They guarantee that rate from a month to ten years.
+You've probably read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then they adjust.
+These loans are usually best for borrowers who anticipate moving in three or five years.
+These types of ARMs benefit borrowers who will sell their house or refinance before the initial lock expires.